AmeyaWagh/CarND-Behavioral-Cloning/writeup_template.md

 The [ Udacity self-driving-car-sim ](https://github.com/udacity/self-driving-car-sim) was used in Training mode to capture images of while driving.
 There are 3 cameras, `Center`, `Left` and `Right` positioned accordingly on the car.
 The steering angle is recorded simultaneously and are time synchronized and saved in `driving_log.csv`

+Here is the tree of the dataset directory. `IMG/` contains all the images given in the `driving_log.csv`

 ```sh
 .
 ├── driving_log.csv